 As the recent Nobel Prize in economics recognises, the challenges of growth and economic development-and in particular, the goal of eliminating extreme poverty-has galvanised a movement in development economics aimed at directly confronting global poverty.
 However, our main observation is that the large set of programmes that address poverty in developing countries are unlikely to deliver structural change and economic growth.
 There is a need to shift from policies that cure the symptoms of poverty to policies that address its causes-by changing the employment and production activities of the poor, thereby enabling them to permanently exit poverty.
 Further research is urgently needed on the optimal design of pro-poor growth programmes.
+There is a need to shift from policies that cure the symptoms of poverty to policies that address its causes-by changing the employment and production activities of the poor, thereby enabling them to permanently exit poverty.

-a.
-Poverty reduction, social protection, and inclusive growth
+A Poverty reduction, social protection, and inclusive growth

-1. The role of the state in poverty reduction efforts
+i.
+The role of the state in poverty reduction efforts